2x01-p2-1/2x01-p2-1/README.md

 Thus, the purpose of this project is to provide teachers with an intuitive method that they can use in order to make programming lessons enriching and engaging for their students by utilizing a web interface that can communicate with a robot car.
 We hope to create a user-friendly and interactive web interface to make learning more meaningful for the students.

 # “How to run” section
-keep it straight to the point of how to access the entry point of the web app any necessary dependencies to run it

 Step 1: Clone from Github main branch using "git clone https://github.com/2x01-p2-1/2x01-p2-1" to the directory of your choice

 Step 2: Open Command Prompt